Data Science, MS

 Each incoming masters student, regardless of his or her background, takes two placement exams administered one week prior to the beginning of the semester.
 The two exams cover fundamentals of computer science and programming skills and basic statistics, probability, and linear algebra.
 If the student does not get a B or above in a part of the placement exam, then the student must take the corresponding introductory course.

 - Introduction to Programming for Data Science (DS 5010) The introductory course on fundamentals of programming and data structures covers data structures (lists, arrays, trees, hash tables, etc.), program design, programming practices, testing, debugging, maintainability, data collection techniques, and data cleaning and preprocessing.
 This course will have a class project where the students will use the concepts they learn to collect data from the web, clean, and preprocess and ready for analysis.

 - Introduction to Linear Algebra and Probability for Data Science (DS 5020) The introductory course on basics of statistics, probability, and linear algebra covers random variables, frequency distributions, measures of central tendency, measures of dispersion, moments of a distribution, discrete and continuous probability distributions, chain rule, Bayes' rule, correlation theory, basic sampling, matrix operations, trace of a matrix, norms, linear independence and ranks, inverse of a matrix, orthogonal matrices, range and null space of a matrix, the determinant of a matrix, positive semidefinite matrices, eigenvalues and eigenvectors.

-A grade of B or higher is required in the following courses:
+A cumulative GPA of 3.000 or higher is required in the following core courses:

 |Complete 4 semester hours from the following:||4|